Winterreisender/webviewko/README.md

 ### Kotlin/Native Bindings

-webviewko also provides a Kotlin/Native binding for Windows (Linux and macOS is working in progrss) with the same API as JVM.
+webviewko also provides a Kotlin/Native binding for Windows and Linux with the same API as JVM.

 You can also use the C API directly: